ooni/probe-cli/docs/design/dd-007-throttling.md

 ### Download speed metrics

-Additionally, Web Connectivity v0.5 collects download speed samples for connections used to access websites.
+Web Connectivity v0.5 also collects download speed samples for connections used to access websites.
 We use the same methodology used by [ndt7]( https://github.com/m-lab/ndt-server/blob/main/spec/ndt7-protocol.md).
 We measure the cumulative number of bytes received by a connection using a truncated exponential